delreyir/contract-audit-genlayer/README.md

 ## How It Works

-1. **Connect your wallet** (MetaMask, Rabby, or any EVM wallet — no Snap required)
+1. **Connect your wallet** (MetaMask, Rabby, or any EVM wallet)
-2. **Submit code** — paste a contract (Solidity, Python, Rust, Move), add context, pay a small fee.
+2. **Submit code** paste a contract (Solidity, Python, Rust, Move), add context, pay a small fee.
-3. **Run the audit** — a panel of GenLayer AI validators independently analyzes it.
+3. **Run the audit** a panel of GenLayer AI validators independently analyzes it.
-4. **Read the report** — severity rating, list of issues with locations and fixes, and an overall score — stored on-chain.
+4. **Read the report** severity rating, list of issues with locations and fixes, and an overall score — stored on-chain.

 ---